 In addition, you should keep in mind that the cost of your capital being tied up in the invoices is often more than the fees charged by the invoice factor.
 You can use the funding to acquire inventory, hire employees, expand, or do other things that will help your business grow.
 Without some way to free up the cash in your invoices, you have to put your business on hold until your customers pay up.
 Or worse, you can’t even offer credit, which can make you a less profitable company in the long run.
 Invoice factoring is a good solution for businesses that want to offer credit to customers but need help in stabilizing their cash flow.

 For many small business sellers, extending credit to customers is essential to business growth.
 When developing a credit policy, set clear terms, track payment deadlines, and only extend credit to customers who you trust.
-Be sure to consider using invoice factoring to support your cash flow when you extend terms to customers.
+If cash flow is a concern, consider using invoice factoring to support your cash flow when you extend terms to customers.